 Telecommunications Provider – TDS Telecom is the local telecommunications provider.
 TDS offers quality communication services, which link our community and Business Park to global markets with copper and fiber optics telecommunications.
 TDS Telecom offers High-Speed Internet and Data services; including high-speed (up to a Gigabyte) fiber broadband service.
 TDS Telecom also offers Centrex capabilities to small and large business systems.

-Broadband – Gigabyte speeds, and a community that understands the importance of quality broadband service.
+Broadband – Up to 10 Gigabyte speeds, and a community that understands the importance of quality broadband service.
 The City of Fennimore has been certified as a Broadband Forward! community by the Public Service Commission of Wisconsin.

 Link to the Fennimore Business Park Map.
 For more information, please contact the Fennimore Industrial and Economic Development office at 608-822-3599.